A Guide To Workers' Compensation

 Limitation of Time

-The agency/institution will be penalized if an employee doesn’t call the 24/7 nurse line before seeking treatment (except for life threatening emergencies).
+The agency/institution will be penalized if an employee does not call the 24/7 nurse line before seeking treatment (except for life threatening emergencies).
 If reported in 0 – 1 days, the agency/institution is in compliance.
 If reported in 2 days, the agency/institution will receive a warning.
 If reported after 2 days or more, they agency/institution will be issued a $100 penalty.
-This information will be sent out by the Division of Risk Management, in writing, in spring 2018.

 The party employing the attorney must pay the attorney's fees.
 The law allows an attorney to charge up to 20 percent of the payments received.
 CorVel should be notified in writing of the name and address of the employee's attorney.